-Free Confidential Zimmer Biomet Shoulder Replacement Lawsuit Evaluation: If you or a loved one suffered complications after shoulder surgery, you should contact our law firm immediately for a free case evaluation.
+Free Confidential Zimmer Biomet Comprehensive Reverse Shoulder Replacement Lawsuit Evaluation: If you or a loved one suffered complications after Zimmer Biomet Comprehensive Reverse shoulder surgery, you should contact our law firm immediately for a free case evaluation.
 You may be entitled to compensation by filing a Zimmer Biomet Lawsuit and our dangerous drug lawyers can help.

-Zimmer Recalls Medical Device Over Decreased Shoulder Function, High Fracture Rate
+Zimmer Biomet Recalls Medical Device Over Decreased Shoulder Function, High Fracture Rate

-Zimmer Biomet initiated the recall after receiving a higher than expected number of reports of its Comprehensive Reverse Shoulder Device fracturing, which could require revision surgery leading to adverse health complications including permanent loss of shoulder motion, infection, or rarely, death.
+Zimmer Biomet initiated the recall after receiving a higher-than-expected number of reports of its Zimmer Biomet Comprehensive Reverse Shoulder System fracturing, which could require revision surgery leading to adverse health complications including permanent loss of shoulder motion, infection, or rarely, death.

 The Zimmer Reverse Shoulder is a shoulder replacement device designed to help restore movement in patients with shoulder tears who have severe arthritis and previously failed shoulder joint replacement.

-This is a Class I Food and Drug Administration Recall, which is reserved for shoulder replacement devices that have a “reasonable probability that use of these products will cause serious adverse health consequences or death.”
+This is a Class I Food and Drug Administration Recall, which is reserved for Zimmer Biomet Comprehensive Reverse shoulder devices that have a “reasonable probability that use of these products will cause serious adverse health consequences or death.”
 The notice did not suggest specific instructions for patients but instead urged doctors to proceed with surgical follow-up protocols.

 The FDA released the following information regarding the product.
-This is pertinent information for any patient who thinks they might have a defective Zimmer Biomet implant:
+This is pertinent information for any patient who thinks they might have a defective Zimmer Biomet Comprehensive Reverse implant.

 Zimmer Biomet Shoulder Replacement Class 1 Recall Information

-- Product Description: Comprehensive Reverse Shoulder System Humeral Tray Model 115340
+- Product Description: Comprehensive Reverse Shoulder Replacement Device Humeral Tray Model 115340

 - Product Code: KWS, PAO